tableau/TabPy/CONTRIBUTING.md

   - Create a new branch for your changes.
   - When changes are ready push them on github and create merge request.
 - PIP packages - install all with
-  `pip install pytest pycodestyle autopep8 twine coverage --upgrade` command
+  `pip install pytest flake8 twine coverage --upgrade` command
 - Node.js for npm packages - install from <https://nodejs.org>.
 - NPM packages - install all with
   `npm install markdown-toc markdownlint` command.